galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 ---
 layout: tutorial_hands_on
-title: Calculating α and β diversity with Krakentools
+title: Calculating α and β diversity from microbiome taxonomic data
 zenodo_link: xxx
 questions:
-- How many different species are present in my sample?
+- How many different taxons are present in my sample?
 How do I additionally take their relative abundance into account?
-- How similar or how dissimilar are my samples?
+- How similar or how dissimilar are my samples in term of taxonomic diversity?
-- What are the different metrics used to calculate the diversity of my samples?
+- What are the different metrics used to calculate the taxonomic diversity of my samples?
 objectives:
-- Explain what diversity is
+- Explain what taxonomic diversity is
 - Explain different metrics to calculate α and β diversity
 - Apply Krakentools to calculate α and β diversity and understand the output
 level: Introductory